Corbin Lacina

-Corbin James Lacina (born November 2, 1970) is a former American football offensive lineman and Midwest Emmy award-winning sports broadcaster who played eleven seasons in the National Football League, mainly for the Buffalo Bills and Minnesota Vikings.
+Corbin James Lacina (born November 2, 1970) is an American former professional football offensive lineman and Midwest Emmy award-winning sports broadcaster who played eleven seasons in the National Football League (NFL), mainly for the Buffalo Bills and Minnesota Vikings.
+He was selected 167th overall by the Bills in the sixth round of the 1993 NFL draft.
 He played high school football for Cretin-Derham Hall High School and college football at Augustana College.
 During his NFL career he was given the nickname Karate Corbin, because he is an 8th degree black belt.